canonical/lxd/doc/instances.md

 Supported instance types: VM

-Create a virtual GPU and pass it.
+Creates and passes through a virtual GPU into the instance.
 A list of available mdev profiles can be found by running `lxc info --resources`.

 The following properties exist: